ramprabhum/system-design/template/template.md

 # Functional Requirements
--Use cases
+- Use cases
--Scenarios that will not be covered
+- Scenarios that will not be covered
--Consumer and consuming patterns
+- Consumer and consuming patterns

 # Non-Functional Requirements & Design Goals
 -How many will use